Wisepops logo

 A demo of a website exit survey on a desktop

 Having the option to trigger the survey just before a visitor leaves means you can get the opinion of a user who just finished browsing your website.
 In other words, you’ll be getting qualified feedback that can help you make accurate decisions and take tactical moves to improve your conversion rate.
-More specifically, this kind of survey can help you get insight into why he or she is leaving, and what you need to improve upon.

 In a nutshell, website exit surveys are a great way to gain insights from your bouncing or non-converting audience.

-Website Exit Surveys or Website Analytics?
+Use Cases for Website Exit Surveys

 Exit surveys can help in a lot of different situations.